Funding Opportunities for Columbia Faculty

 - Faculty Working Groups and Seminar Series Grant

-ILAS is initiating a new category for faculty grants support.
 Grants will be made for projects that involve several students and include faculty-student collaborations that give students an engaging learning experience while working on an internship/research projects with the faculty, with the aim of offering students the opportunity of conducting in-depth analysis of a particular topic.
 The focus of student research activities may include more conventional academic projects, as well as projects with applied focus or relevance.
 Awards may cover the cost of small stipends for the student’s work, as well as other related costs such as guest speakers, materials, and meetings.
-Maximum award is $10,000
+Maximum award is $20,000

 ILAS Faculty grants funding cannot be used for purchasing equipment or for faculty compensation.
 Any travel support requests must abide by general university policies regarding permissible travel expenses (https://universitypolicies.columbia.edu/content/travel-expense).
 Permissible budget requests vary somewhat by Faculty Grant applications categories but generally include hotel, airfare, ground transportation, meeting space costs (including rental, cleaning, and security), food for meetings, vendor payments (e.g., translation, printing, or design costs), and student assistantships/stipends.